silalkhan/fyp-ai-resume-screening-tool/README.md

 CELERY_RESULT_BACKEND=redis://localhost:6379/0
 ```

+## Troubleshooting

+- **Backend Issues**: Ensure MongoDB is running and accessible
+- **NLP Service Issues**: Verify Redis is running with `redis-cli ping`
+- **Frontend Issues**: Check if backend and NLP services are accessible
+- **Celery Worker**: If tasks are not processing, restart the Celery worker

 ## Contributing

 This is an academic project developed as part of final year studies.
 While it's open for reference and educational purposes, please note that direct contributions might be limited during the academic evaluation period.

+If you'd like to contribute, please:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the (LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments